 If a dispute cannot be resolved by the normal procedure:

-- documentation of the discrepancy (e.g., grade, examination); and
+- Documentation of the discrepancy (e.g., grade, examination)

-- When the Committee Chair receives the student's paperwork, he/she will notify the faculty member that the complaint has been brought to the Committee's attention.
-The faculty member should prepare documentation relevant to the case including, but not limited to, a syllabus for the class and a statement of the faculty member's grading policy.
-The faculty member's Departmental Chair and the Dean's Office should also comment on and sign this documentation before it is forwarded to the Committee Chair.
+- When the committee chair receives the student's paperwork, they will notify the faculty member that the complaint has been brought to the committee's attention.
+The faculty member should prepare documentation relevant to the case, including, but not limited to, a syllabus for the class and a statement of the faculty member's grading policy.
+The faculty member's departmental chair and the dean's office should also comment on and sign this documentation before it is forwarded to the committee chair.

-- Once the Committee Chair has received the student's and faculty member's documentation, he/she will distribute all paperwork to the student, the faculty member, and all committee members.
+- Once the committee chair has received both sets of documentation, they will distribute all paperwork to the student, the faculty member, and all committee members.

-- If the student does not accept the recommendation of the College Committee, he/she may contact the University Academic Mediation Committee.
+- If the student does not accept the recommendation of the college committee, they may contact the University Academic Mediation Committee.

 Academic Advising Staff

 Academic Advising is located at 106 Oelman Hall.
 Office hours are 8:30 a.m. to 5 p.m.
 Monday through Friday.